TifMoe/personal-website/src/pages/blog/2020-02-10-static-site-with-cloudflare-workers/index.md

 path: "/blog/static-sites-using-workers"
 date: 2020-02-10
 title: "Static Sites + Cloudflare Workers"
-tags: ["serverless", "gatsby", "cloudflare", "workers"]
+tags: ["serverless", "gatsby", "cloudflare", "workers", "wrangler"]
+description: "This is a serverless blog I built with Gatsby & React and deployed using Cloudflare Workers.
+Read more to see how you can build a deploy a super fast static site using Cloudflare Workers"
 ---

 I currently work at [Cloudflare](https://www.cloudflare.com/)